CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 this using global memory only.
 As a result of this, you will have to do `ilog2ceil(n)` separate kernel invocations.

-Beware of errors in Example 39-1 in the book; the pseudocode (Example 2) is probably correct, but the CUDA code has a few small errors (missing braces, bad indentation, etc.)
+Beware of errors in Example 39-1 in the book; both the pseudocode and the CUDA code in the online version of this chapter are known to have a few small errors (in superscripting, missing braces, bad indentation, etc.)

 Make sure your implementation works on non-power-of-two sized arrays (see `ilog2ceil`).